 Debt-to-equity ratio = Total debt / Value of outstanding shares

-For companies in financial difficulty, another key measure is the current ratio, which compares liquid assets — cash on hand or assets easily converted to cash — to the liabilities due within the year.
-So how much debt is too much?
-The answer varies, depending on the type of business, the company’s ability to pay it back, how the debt is being used — to pay off other debts or to invest in new products or acquisitions — and the perspectives of the analysts who study the company.
+For companies facing financial challenges, the current ratio is a critical indicator.
+It measures a company’s ability to cover its short-term liabilities with its liquid assets, such as cash or assets that can be quickly converted to cash.
+But how much debt is too much?
+The answer depends on several factors, including the nature of the business, the company’s capacity to repay its debt, how the borrowed funds are being utilized — whether to pay off existing debts or to invest in growth opportunities like new products or acquisitions — and the views of financial analysts who evaluate the company.

 LOOKING FOR THE LEADERS

-No company evaluation would be complete without a thorough assessment of the risks it faces.
-That means asking what needs to happen for a company’s business strategy to succeed; and what could throw that strategy off course.
-In making this assessment, analysts imagine a variety of scenarios, and then decide which are the most likely.
-The stock market bubble of the 1990s illustrates the dangers of ignoring warning signs.
+A comprehensive company evaluation isn’t complete without assessing the risks it faces.
+This involves asking what must occur for the company’s business strategy to succeed and what could derail that strategy.
+Analysts consider various scenarios and evaluate which ones are most likely to materialize.
+The stock market bubble of the 1990s is a stark reminder of the dangers of overlooking warning signs.

 Stock research